-Read about why and how EU citizens obtain temporary residency in the Czech Republic in this comprehensive guide for expats
+Read on to learn why EU citizens apply for temporary residency in the Czech Republic and how to obtain a Czech registration certificate in this comprehensive guide for expats.

 Temporary Residency for EU Citizens in the Czech Republic is also known as the Czech Residency Certificate, or, officially, the Registration Certificate for EU Citizens.